andrewacashner/hearingfaithms/chapters/chapter-3.md

 This 1647 Seville imprint survives in a single copy as part of a binder's collection in Puebla.

-(include table `ref:table:Voces-Cantores-settings`
+(include table `ref:table:Voces-Cantores-settings`)
 `label:table:Voces-Cantores-settings`

 The earliest known musical setting of this textual tradition is by Francisco de Santiago.
-This Carmelite friar was born with the surname Veiga in Portugal and served as chapelmaster at Seville from 1617 (succeeding Alonso Lobo) to 1643 (succeeded by Luis Bernardo Jalón).
+This Carmelite friar was born with the surname Veiga in Portugal and served as chapelmaster at Seville Cathedral from 1617 (succeeding Alonso Lobo) to 1643 (succeeded by Luis Bernardo Jalón).
 [@Stevenson:SantiagoF; @Perez:DMEH-Santiago]
 <!-- XXX DMEH sv Sevilla? -->
 Santiago had maintained a lifelong association and correspondence with the Duke